top of page

 $5,000

 The Evergreen Mountain Bike Alliance is Washington's largest mountain bike organization, and the Kittitas Chapter aims to improve riding in Kittitas County through sustainable trail construction.
-"Ellensburg Blue" is a 1.7mi intermediate mountain bike loop trail, located in the Naneum Ridge State Forest.
-This grant will pay for an excavator to improve trail tread, install proper drainage, and adjust trail alignment for sustainability and user experience.
+This project will complete two separate .5mi sections on the directional downhill Rustler trail in the Naneum Ridge State Forest trail network.
+The grant will support construction crew costs.

 $5,000